 - 1. Tone from the Top: Clear and consistent communication from SIDAC's Board, Senior Management and Scotiabank leaders on risk behaviour expectations and the importance of Scotiabank's values. - 2.
-Accountability: All employees are accountable for risk management in accordance with the Three Lines of Defence model. - 3.
-Incentives: Performance and compensation structures encourage desired behaviours and reinforce the risk culture. - 4.
-Effective Challenge: Employees are encouraged to have a critical attitude where transparency and open dialogue are promoted.
+Accountability: All employees are accountable for risk management.
+There is an environment of open communication where employees feel safe to speak-up and raise concerns without fear of retaliation. - 3.
+Risk Management: Risk taking activities are consistent with SIDAC's strategies and risk appetite.
+Risk appetite considerations are embedded in key decision-making processes. - 4.
+People Management: Performance and compensation structures encourage desired behaviors and reinforce the risk culture.